-Digital Signature Certificate-Means a Digital Signature Certificate issued under subsection (4) of section 35 of the Information Technology Act, 2000.
+Digital Signature Certificate-This means a Digital Signature Certificate issued under subsection (4) of section 35 of the Information Technology Act, 2000.

-"ESP" or "eSign Service Provider" is a Trusted Third Party as per definition in Second Schedule of Information Technology Act to provide eSign service.
+"ESP" or "eSign Service Provider" is a Trusted Third Party as per the definition in the Second Schedule of the Information Technology Act to provide eSign service.
 ESP is operated within CA Infrastructure & empanelled by CCA to provide Online Electronic Signature Service.